-Comparing Legacy Antivirus Protection with Endpoint Detection and Response
+What is the comparison between Legacy Antivirus Protection and Endpoint Detection and Response?

-For protecting endpoints such as workstations and servers, antivirus protection has been the traditional go-to.
-However, with Endpoint Protection and Response (EDR), next-generation protection is available to organisations.
+However, with Endpoint Detection and Response (EDR), next-generation protection is available to organisations.

-If you want to choose the best security for your organisation, read our article below for more information on the differences between legacy antivirus software and EDR.
+If you want to choose the best security for your organisation, this blog will explain the differences between legacy antivirus software and EDR.

 What is Endpoint Detection and Response (EDR)?